tekntrash/POD/README.md

 - **Connects to the Cloud** to retrieve user and product monitoring data
 - **Speaks to the User**, offering rewards and feedback (via USB audio)
 - **Verifies levels**, closing the single waste entry point and indicating where there is another POD available
+- **Geolocated**, POD is supposed to work as a networked device and to that end it is geolocated.
+This allows it to point to another POD when full

 For example, if a product is disposed of mostly full, it might signal dissatisfaction.
 POD captures this type of actionable insight in real time.